therealblue24/prayertimes/README.md

 Currently there is only a terminal CLI, library coming soon (TM)!

-# I AM CURRENTLY REWRITING THIS !!!!
-EXPECT 3.0 SOON!!
+# I am currently rewriting this!
+Expect 3.0 soon!

 # Note
 This is mostly complete and usable software by now.